trentlarson/endorser-docs/source/future.rst

 ----------------

 - Always appreciate how far we've come. :-) For example, this used to be `based on uPort <https://github.com/trentlarson/uport-demo/blob/5c3d7fcb751ad34ed10ebb7adab650b2cfebb7d1/src/components/Welcome.js#L96>`_.
 The `first shared transaction was on Jan 2019 <https://endorser.ch/reportClaim?claimId=01D25AVGQG1N8E9JNGK7C7DZRD>`_ (before the Verifiable Credentials Working Draft was submitted).

+- There have been some changes to the standard schema.
+The server allows anything to be sent so these mostly affect the client, where very old claims may have slightly different format on retrieval.

+  - 'ConfirmAction' was used; this changed to 'AgreeAction'.

+  - 'agent', 'participant', and 'party' properties contained 'did'; the 'identifier' now contains the DID.

+  - On 'Offer'

+    - It contained 'itemOffered' with a 'TypeAndQuantityNode'; quantities moved to 'includesObject', and 'itemOffered' changed to include the 'CreativeWork' and description of the offering.

+    - 'description' was used at the top level for the description of the work and 'termsOfService' was used for terms; 'description' changed to contain the terms, and 'itemOffered.description' was added to contain the description of the work changed.